RunestoneInteractive/runestoneinteractive.github.io/source/directives/activecode.rst

     allows a string to be passed to the program for processing.
     An optional value after the argument defines the default value.

-tour_{1,2,3,4,5,6}
+tour_{1,2,3,4,5}
     ``Formatted String``.
 Used for audio tours of the code.

-    You can have up to six different audio tours of the same code.
+    You can have up to five different audio tours of the same code.
     The format of a tour directive is ``tour name; line #: audio_file_name`` where ``audio_file_name`` is the path to the audio file.